 STEM jobs are also abundant and growing.
 The thing about STEM is that it never sleeps.
 It won’t reach a point and just stop being important.
 It won’t stop evolving.

 We’ve repeated a version of this same “there will be x amount of STEM jobs by 2018” stat for years (I can find it as far back as 2013).
-I can’t even believe it is actually 2018 sometimes because that stat has forced me to feel 2018 is so far in the future versus being a year in the past.
+I can’t even believe it is already 2019 sometimes because that stat has forced me to feel 2018 is so far in the future versus being a year in the past.

 But we are here now, and while the figure could still hold true, there is another wrinkle.